-The more concise and specific your objectives are, the easier it will be for a reviewer to understand your project approach and for your project team to implement the project.
+The more concise, and specific your objectives are, the easier it will be for a reviewer to understand your project approach and for your project team to implement the project.
 We highly recommend labeling each of the TPIT components of the objective as seen in the example below.

-EXAMPLE for TPIT Objective: By the end of 24 months, 40 Native Hawaiians statewide will qualify for a business loan to establish their small business.
+EXAMPLE for TPIT Objective: By the end of 24 months, 200 sets of iwi kupuna in Nu'uanu will be reinterred.